ctcoons/company/GIT_WORKFLOW.md

 ---

-## 2. Updating Your Branch from Dev
+## 2. Keep Your Branch Current with Dev -- DO EVERY TIME BEFORE YOU CODE!!

 **Objective:**